Automatic entitlement to help with NHS health costs usually stops when you reach age 19.

 - your parent or guardian's qualifying benefit award letter and their Tax Credit award notice that includes you as a child dependant

-- your parent or guardian's Universal Credit (UC) statement that includes payment for a dependant and proof you're a full-time student.
+- your parent or guardian's Universal Credit (UC) statement that includes payment for you as a dependant

-If you’re not covered by a benefit or exemption, you can apply for help through the NHS Low Income Scheme by completing a HC1 application.
+If you’re not covered by a benefit or exemption, you can apply for help through the NHS Low Income Scheme by completing an HC1 application.